 31D.
 Applicable building standards for relocated buildings and incidental structures (other than swimming pools) (s.
 3, 19(3) and 37(1) and (2))

+(1AA) In this regulation —

+relevant building has the meaning given in regulation 31BA(1A).

 (1A) This regulation does not apply to a swimming pool.

 (1) For the purposes of the definition of applicable building standard in section 3, the building standards set out in subregulation (2) are prescribed as applicable building standards for the purposes of sections 19(3) and 37(1) and (2) in respect of the assembly, reassembly or securing of a relocated building or a relocated incidental structure.

-(2) For subregulation (1), the applicable building standards are the requirements mentioned in regulation 31A(2) except to the extent that subregulations (3), (4) and (5) of this regulation otherwise provide.
+(2) For subregulation (1), the applicable building standards are the requirements in relation to the technical aspects of the construction of the relocated building or incidental structure that were imposed under the written law applicable at the time the relocated building or incidental structure was first assembled, except to the extent that subregulations (3), (4) and (5) of this regulation otherwise provide.

+(3) The applicable building standards include those that relate to a performance requirement that is —

+(a) listed in the Table; and

+(b) applicable to buildings or incidental structures of the classification of the relocated building or incidental structure; and

-(3) The building standards that relate to each of the performance requirements listed in the Table and set out in the edition of the Building Code —
+(c) set out in the edition of the Building Code —

+(i) for sections 19(3) or 37(1) — mentioned in regulation 31A(2)(a), (b) or (c), subject to regulation 31A(2A) and (3); or

-(a) that is in effect at the time the application for the most recent building permit is made; or
+(ii) for section 37(2) — in effect at the time the assembly, reassembly or securing of the relocated building or incidental structure commenced.

-(b) that was in effect 12 months before the time the application for the most recent building permit is made,

-apply to that classification of the building or incidental structure.

 Table